jonnydry/NameJam/replit.md

-# Name Harmonics - Band & Song Name Generator
+# NameJam - Band & Song Name Generator

 ## Overview

-Name Harmonics is a modern web application that generates unique band names and song titles with real-time verification.
+NameJam is a modern web application that generates unique band names and song titles with real-time verification.
 The application combines creative name generation with web-powered availability checking to help musicians and artists find memorable, unique names for their projects.

 ## System Architecture